World Heritage Nomination Dossier

 The Budj Bim Cultural Landscape is located in the traditional Country of the Gunditjmara Aboriginal people in south-eastern Australia.

 The three serial components of the property contain one of the world’s most extensive and oldest aquaculture systems.
-Here, Aboriginal people used the abundant local volcanic rock to construct fish traps, weirs and ponds to manage water flows from nearby Lake Condah to exploit short finned eels (Anguilla australis) and other fish as a food source.
+Here, the Gunditjmara used the abundant local volcanic rock to construct fish traps, weirs and ponds to manage water flows from nearby Lake Condah to exploit short finned eels (Anguilla australis) and other fish as a food source.

 The highly productive system provided a six millennia-long economic and social base for Gunditjmara society.
 This deep time interrelationship of Gunditjmara cultural and environmental systems is documented through present-day Gunditjmara cultural knowledge, practices, material culture, scientific research and historical documents.
 It is evidenced in the aquaculture system itself and in the interrelated geological, hydrological and ecological systems.